ianrastall/text-utils/books/ada/book-ada-02.md

 Valid_Value : Sensor_Value := 90;

--- This fails to compile because 90 + 20 is a constant expression that exceeds the range -- This fails to compile because 90 + 20 is a constant expression -- that exceeds the range
+-- This fails to compile because 90 + 20 is a constant expression that exceeds the range -- This fails: 90 + 20 is a constant expression
+-- that exceeds the declared range
 Invalid_Value : Sensor_Value := 90 + 20;
 ```